-President Barack Obama To Vacation At Spanish Ambassadors Palm Springs Mansion After Trump Is Inaugurated
+President Barack Obama To Vacation At Spanish Ambassador’s Palm Springs Mansion After Trump Is Inaugurated

 A photo posted by First Lady Michelle Obama (@michelleobama) on

-The Obamas will be staying at Spanish ambassador James Costos and his husband, interior designer, Michael Smith’s mansion in Rancho Mirage, near Palm Springs.
+The Obamas will be staying at the mansion of Spanish ambassador James Costos and his husband, interior designer Michael Smith, in Rancho Mirage, near Palm Springs.

 Michael Smith has been decorating the White Hosue since Obama’s inauguration in 2008.